The Eighth Annual RefoRC Conference is hosted by the University of Warsaw and will take place May 24-26, 2018.

 Christian Könne (Kaiserslautern): The Representation of the Reformation in the German History Education

-Yelena Mazour (Leipzig): Jean Gerson’s Contribution to Lutheran Music
+Yelena Mazour (Paris): Jean Gerson’s Contribution to Lutheran Music

 Wim Moehn (Amsterdam): Guido de Bres’s Oeuvre in a Critical Edition